zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 and put on the robes Later, after becoming a monk at home and becoming a non-domestic life, he started to become a state of nothing and walked alone, lived, moved, turned around, guarded, survived, and survived."
-For the king to abandon the national territory, it should be like a rhinoceros horn Go alone.
+For the king to abandon the national territory, it should be like a rhinoceros Go alone.

 Because of that, the single enlightened person said:

 "If you don't get a wise companion: those who walk with you, those who live with kindness, those who are wise,

-Like a king abandoning national territory, he should walk alone like a rhino horn. "
+Like a king abandoning national territory, he should walk alone like a rhinoceros. "

 133. We really praise the companions who have enough, we should get close to the equally distinguished companions,

-Those who do not get these no-fault eaters should walk alone like rhinoceros horns.
+Those who do not get these no-fault eaters should walk alone like rhinoceros.

 "We do praise our full companions": "Indeed", this is the decisive (always) language, the undoubted word, the confident word, the unduly worded, the